kstojanovski/software-design-pattern/creational-patterns.md

 * https://sourcemaking.com/design_patterns/abstract_factory/java/1
 ### Notes
 * This pattern can also be called ***Factory of Factory of Factory ... of Object*** pattern.
-* It returnes Factory (see next pattern description) which create Object.
+* Depend on a discriminator it returnes Factory (see next pattern description) which create Object.
+* Since the "static factory method" also uses an discriminator, that approach it can be realized with this design pattern where only one object is returned.
+* More that one objects can be created with this approach.
+See the examples.

 ## Factory Method